-- Planning and reviewing support for pupils with SEND on a graduated basis, in collaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Setting high expectations for every pupil and aiming to teach them the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty, aiming to ensure that there are no barriers to every pupil achieving. - Being accountable for the progress and development of the pupils in their class. - Being aware of the needs, outcomes sought, and support provided to any pupils with SEND they are working with. - Understanding and implementing strategies to identify and support vulnerable pupils with the support of the SENCO. - Keeping the relevant staff up-to-date with any changes in behaviour, academic developments and causes of concern.
+- Planning and reviewing support for pupils with SEND on a graduated basis, in collaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Setting high expectations for every pupil whatever their prior attainment. - Planning lessons to address potential areas of difficulty, aiming to ensure that there are no barriers to every pupil achieving. - Being accountable for the progress and development of the pupils in their class. - Being aware of the needs, outcomes sought, and support provided to any pupils with SEND they are working with. - Understanding and implementing strategies to identify and support vulnerable pupils with the support of the SENCO. - Keeping the relevant staff up-to-date with any changes in behaviour, academic developments and causes of concern.